-Boeing, with its Defense, Space and Security manufacturing facility in St. Louis, Missouri, is the country’s second largest defense contractor.
+Boeing, with its Defense, Space and Security manufacturing facility in St. Louis, Missouri, is one of the country’s largest defense contractors.
 Its primary activity is aerospace manufacturing, but it also participates in aircraft parts manufacturing, ammunition manufacturing, and engineering services.

 Today, more than 16,000 of Missouri’s highly trained workforce builds advanced military jets at Boeing’s Defense, Space and Security facilities, along with a huge array of military ordinance and commercial composite parts.
 And that cutting edge innovation takes place across the state in more than 100 aerospace manufacturing companies.

 Missouri is home to the western campus of the National Geospatial Intelligence Agency (NGA) where the U.S. Government is currently investing $1.75 billion to expand NGA’s presence in Missouri.

 From the 3,000+ (and increasing) employees at NGA West in St. Louis, to EaglePicher‘s high-tech lithium batteries built in Joplin, plus the Kansas City National Security Campus supporting the warfighter, Missouri is a defense industry leader in the heart of America.
 According to a recent study, the Department of Defense invests $18.2 billion annually in Missouri, directly impacting more than 25,000 businesses.